rbpark1/movie_recommender/README.md

 $ cd server
 $ npm run start
 ```
-Use a reverse proxy like Nginx to proxy API requests to `localhost:3002`.
+Use a reverse proxy like Nginx to proxy API requests to `http://localhost:3002`.

 ## Dependencies

 See `package.json`. `npm install` will download all dependencies.

-* npm v3.5.2
+* npm v3.5
-* React v16.10
+* Create React App (React v16.10)
+* Node v8.10
 * Express v4.16
 * Python 3.6